joshuajacobs2020/AWS-Comprehend-Bias-Project/Blog.md

 ## Architecture Diagram

 This section provides the architecture diagram that displays the flow of different components used in AWS.
+Specifically the flow of S3, Sagemaker, and Comprehend's interaction.

 ![Architecture Diagram](https://github.com/joshuajacobs2020/QTM-350---Group-4/blob/main/Architecture.png)

 ## Conclusions